electron/electron/docs/api/process.md

 When app is started by being passed as parameter to the default app, this property is `true` in the main process, otherwise it is `undefined`.

+### `process.platform`

+Returns the name of the platform the app is running on.
+Darwin for MacOS, linux for Linux and win32 for Windows.

 ## Methods

 The `process` object has the following method: